 What to Do When a Pet Dies

 Losing a pet can be a devastating, life-changing event.
 Whether a pet’s passing is sudden or expected, losing a pet can be as difficult as the loss of a human family member.
 Pet owners are increasingly choosing to bury and memorialize their departed pets as a way to honor the special role the pet held in the family.
 There is no correct sendoff for a furry friend, and preferences and priorities among pet owners vary widely.
-There are now more options than ever to pay tribute to a pet, from a simple cremation to a lavish burial and ceremony.
+There are now more options than ever regarding what to do when a beloved pet dies, from a simple cremation tribute to a lavish burial and ceremony.

 What to do When a Pet Dies

 Veterinarians offer a wide range of services to assist in the aftermath of losing a pet.
 Many of these services include cremation or general disposal.
-However, most of the time, full body burial is the least expensive option from a veterinarian clinic.
-If you plan on burying yourself, it’s good to inform the vet ahead of time so that a plan can be constructed ahead of time to accommodate your specific needs and/or requests.
+However, most of the time, full-body burial is the least expensive option from a veterinarian clinic.
+If you plan to bury your departed pet yourself, it’s good to inform the vet ahead of time so that a plan can be constructed to accommodate your specific needs and/or requests.

 One source we suggest using while dealing with the loss of a pet is the IAOPCC.
 The IAOPCC (International Association of Pet Cemeteries & Crematories) is a non-profit organization which is dedicated to continuing the advancements of the standards, ethics, and professionalism in and around pet cemeteries and crematories.
 The IAOPCC has members all over (and even outside) the United States.
 To visit the IAOPCC site, click here.